 - B8.
 The Applicant must take all reasonable steps to minimise the construction or decommissioning noise of the development, including any associated traffic noise. - B9.
 The Applicant must ensure that the noise generated by any construction or decommissioning activities is managed in accordance with the requirements outlined in the Interim Construction Noise Guideline (DECC, 2009) (or its latest version). - B10.
-The Applicant must comply with the following vibration limits: - (a) vibration criteria established using the Assessing vibration: a technical guideline (DEC, 2006) (for human exposure); - (b) BS 7385 Part 2-1993 "Evaluation and measurement for vibration in buildings Part 2" as they are "applicable to Australian conditions"; and - (c) vibration limits set out in the German Standard DIN 4150-3: Structural Vibration effects of vibration on structures (for structural damage).
+The Applicant must comply with the following vibration limits: - vibration criteria established using the Assessing vibration: a technical guideline (DEC, 2006) (for human exposure): - (b) BS 7385 Part 2-1993 "Evaluation and measurement for vibration in buildings Part 2" as they are "applicable to Australian conditions"; and - (c) vibration limits set out in the German Standard DIN 4150-3: Vibrations in buildings Part 3: Effects on Structures Structural Vibration effects of vibration on structures (for structural damage).